• Skip to main content

 An overview of Sourdough Bread and IBS

-IBS is the subject that I am most often asked about when it comes to bread and digestion.
-IBS is a common condition worldwide, contributing significantly to gastroenterology consultations in the UK (Staudacher & Whelan, 2016) I notice that more women ask me about this than men, but men do have bloating and IBS, but they often seem less willing to identify it.
-This is my observation, but bloating is the symptom most often reported on when eating bread.
+IBS is the subject I am most often asked about when it comes to bread and digestion.
+It is a common condition worldwide, contributing significantly to gastroenterology consultations in the UK (Staudacher & Whelan, 2016).
+I notice that more women ask me about this than men, though men do have bloating and IBS too, and they often seem less willing to identify it.
+That is my observation, and bloating is the symptom most often reported when eating bread.

-The estimated global prevalence is approximately 10% of people, however in western countries including the UK it is reported to be up to 20% of the population.
-So it is no surprise that IBS is the most common condition people tell me that clears up when people begin fermenting their bread.
+The estimated global prevalence is approximately 10% of people, though in western countries including the UK it is reported to be up to 20% of the population.
+So it is no surprise that IBS is the most common condition people tell me clears up when they begin fermenting their bread.

-I want to explain that when it comes to managing Irritable Bowel Syndrome (IBS), the journey goes beyond just the reduction of FODMAPS during the fermentation process ( the breakdown of the carbohydrates that can make you uncomfortable and gassy.)
-It involves recognizing that your gut is compromised and addressing the emotional aspects that come with it.
-Understanding that IBS is not only about nourishment or digestion but also about the ability to relax and de-stress is crucial.
-It’s about communicating to your gut-brain axis that everything is calm.
+I want to explain that when it comes to managing irritable bowel syndrome, the journey goes beyond the reduction of FODMAPs during the fermentation process — the breakdown of the carbohydrates that can make you uncomfortable and gassy.
+It involves recognising that your gut is compromised and addressing the emotional aspects that come with it.
+Understanding that IBS sits at the intersection of nourishment, digestion, and your ability to relax and de-stress is crucial.
+It is about communicating to your gut-brain axis that everything is calm.
 Learn more about the science behind this in our article The Science of Sourdough Fermentation.

 The Importance of a Calm Mindset in Baking

 Not all sourdough recipes are suitable for everyone with IBS.
-Some ingredients included in bread like seeds or dried fruit, may not be appropriate depending on your specific symptoms.
-Since IBS is a collection of different symptoms, including gas and varying stool consistency, it’s essential to approach recipes with caution.
-My advise is to take it slow, and I recommend that it’s better to start with eating a small amount.
-Consider making a recipe and freezing portions to gradually introduce more fiber and diversity into your diet.
+Some ingredients included in bread, like seeds or dried fruit, may not be appropriate depending on your specific symptoms.
+Since IBS is a collection of different symptoms, including gas and varying stool consistency, it is essential to approach recipes with caution.
+My advice is to take it slow.
+Start with a small amount, and consider making a recipe and freezing portions to gradually introduce more fibre and diversity into your diet.
 For more personalised tips, check out my guide on Personalising Sourdough Recipes for IBS.

-For your gut to adjust, it might take several weeks of slowly incorporating more fibre This process helps transform fibre into short-chain fatty acids, calming your digestive system.
+For your gut to adjust, it might take several weeks of slowly incorporating more fibre.
+This process helps transform fibre into short-chain fatty acids, calming your digestive system.
 IBS can be hard.
-It is debilitating, affecting your social life and emotional well-being and so often people dismiss how difficult this can be.
-I recommend starting with lower fibre recipes and gradually increasing the fibre content can help your gut adjust.
-The fermentation will help predigest your bread and you can discover the benefits of this process in our article on Benefits of Long Fermentation.
+It is debilitating, affecting your social life and emotional wellbeing, and so often people dismiss how difficult this can be.
+Starting with lower-fibre recipes and gradually increasing the fibre content will help your gut adjust.
+The fermentation will help predigest your bread, and you can discover the benefits of this process in our article on the Benefits of Long Fermentation.

 All reasonable care is taken when writing about health aspects of bread, but the information it contains is not intended to take the place of treatment by a qualified medical practitioner.
 You must seek professional advice if you are in any doubt about any medical condition.
 Any application of the ideas and information contained on this website is at the reader's sole discretion and risk.